pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-superclass.md

 Select "|||Employee||| each = (|||Employee|||" in "Department"

-#|en| One of the clients of the classes is the <code>Department</code> class itself, which contains a collection of employee classes.
-The <code>getAnnualCost</code> method uses only the annual budget calculation method, which is now declared in <code>Party</code>.
+#|en| One of the clients of the classes is the `Department` class itself, which contains a collection of employee classes.
+The `getAnnualCost` method uses only the annual budget calculation method, which is now declared in `Party`.

 Print "Party"